Electrobaryonic axion: hair of neutron stars: Axion hair of neutron stars

 If the resonance effect happens when $\Omega$ is close to the 2p state with $i=1$ and $n=2$, one can write the axion profile approximately as \beqa R^{\rm R}_{1\mp1}(t, r) \approx \,\frac{\kappa\,\mu_{0}\,B_{0}\,\sin{\alpha} \, g_{tt}(R)}{f_{a}} \, \frac{m_a^{10}\,R^3\,r_{\rm S}^{5}}{1536\,\epsilon\,\Omega^2} \,r\,e^{-r\,r_{\rm S}\,m_a^2/4}\,e^{\pm i \Omega t} ~, \eeqa using the Hydrogen-atom radius wave function $R_{21}(r) = \frac{1}{\sqrt{24}}\,a^{-3/2}\,\frac{r}{a}\,e^{-r/2a}$.
 More generally, we can define a resonance ``$Q$" factor for the bound state energy $i$ as

 Based on the example for the 2p state in Eq.~\eqref{eq:resA}, we expect the general solution to scale with $Q_i$ when the frequency $\Omega$ is close to a specific bound state energy.

-The radial profile in general can be written as
+The radial profile, in general, can be written as

 where one has the enhancement factor $Q_i$, and a geometric profile factor that includes the spacetime effects $G_{\text{NS}}(m_{a}R,r/R)$, which play an important role and compensate the resonance enhancement effect.
 For the 2p state example in Eq.~\eqref{eq:resA} and on the surface of the NS, one can identify \beqa G_{\text{NS}}(m_{a}R, m_{a}R) = \frac{m_{a}^{8} \, R^{3}\, r_{\rm S}^{5}}{768} = \frac{m_a^8\,R^8}{24576} ~, \eeqa where we choose $r_{\rm S}= 0.5\,R$ for the second equality.
-One can see a significant reduction of $(m_a R)^8$ from the geometric factor in the limit of $m_a R \ll 1$.
-This suppression becomes more significant when exciting higher energy levels.
+One can see a significant reduction of $(m_a R)^8$ from the geometric factor in the $m_a R \ll 1$ limit.
+This suppression becomes stronger when exciting higher energy levels.

 For the NS radius and rotation frequencies considered here, one has $m_{a}R \approx 3.3 \times [10^{-7}, 10^{-3}]$.
-This means that, in the best-case scenario one needs a resonant enhancement factor of order $Q_i = O(10^{25})$ to counter the geometric suppression factor.
-This restricts the resonance effect to be within an extremely small mass window to match (almost perfectly) different NS rotation frequencies.
-Even when this happens, one also needs to consider other effects to affect the resonance effect beyond the simplified treatment here: a spherically symmetric NS with a constant rotation frequency.
+In the best-case scenario, one needs a resonant enhancement factor of order $Q_i = O(10^{25})$ to counter the geometric suppression factor.
+This restricts the resonance effect within a tiny mass window to match (almost perfectly) different NS rotation frequencies.
+Even when this happens, one must consider other effects that affect the resonance effect beyond the simplified treatment here: a spherically symmetric NS with a constant rotation frequency.